General Frameworks for Conditional Two-Sample Testing: Approach via Density Ratio Estimation

+\end{enumerate} \end{theorem} \Cref{thm: Cross-fitted Bootstrap Validity} demonstrates that the conditional distribution of the bootstrap statistic uniformly approximates the oracle null distribution.
+Consequently, the bootstrap critical value yields an asymptotically valid test with uniform level $\alpha$ over the null class $\mathcal{P}_0^{\mathsf{mmd}}$, thereby obviating the need for an explicit closed-form limiting distribution.}

-\end{corollary} Again, the test that rejects the null when $\widehat{\mathrm{MMD}}^2_{\mathrm{cv}} > \Phi^{-1}(1-\alpha)$ is asymptotically level $\alpha$ based on \Cref{Corollary: Asymptotic Normality of CV MMD}.
-When the kernel $k$ is a characteristic kernel~\citep[e.g.,][]{fukumizu2007kernel}, the population MMD becomes equal to zero if and only if two distributions coincide.
-Thus as for the classifier-based tests in \Cref{Section: Classifier-based Approach}, the MMD-based tests can be powerful against general alternatives, provided that the density ratio $r_X$ can be accurately estimated.
+When the kernel $k$ is a characteristic kernel, the population MMD equals zero if and only if two distributions coincide \citep{fukumizu2007kernel}.
+Hence, as with the classifier-based tests in \Cref{Section: Classifier-based Approach}, the MMD-based tests can be powerful against general alternatives, provided that the density ratio $r_X$ can be accurately estimated.

 The next section illustrates the numerical performance of the proposed tests in comparison to existing methods.